 Julie represents plaintiffs and defendants in actions involving Internet law, copyright, trademark, licensing, enforcement and other intellectual property-related issues.
 Her practice has included representation of the music publisher plaintiffs in the highly publicized Napster case.
 She also represented the Recording Industry Association of America in its litigation against MP3Board.com under the Digital Millennium Copyright Act.
 Julie is frequently asked to speak on the subject of entertainment litigation.

-Julie also counsels and represents a leading manufacturer and marketer of medical diagnostic products on various issues related to advertising.
+Julie also counsels and represents clients in many industries on issues related to advertising.

 Publications & Speaking Engagements

-- "Litigation Update and Review of Court Decision," panelist, American Bar Association Forum on Entertainment and Sports Law Annual Meeting “The Year of Thinking Big” (October 2015)
+- "Litigation Update and Review of Court Decisions," panelist, American Bar Association Forum on Entertainment and Sports Law Annual Meeting “The Year of Thinking Big” (October 2015)

 - "Entertainment Wars in the Courts," panelist, 25th Annual North American Entertainment, Sports, & Intellectual Property Law Conference (November 2013)